OUR STAY AT CORAL DIVERS

 But hang on, before we go to the beach …

 We were a couple of kilometers from the beach.
 So, you can either take your own car and drive down to the beach (or walk – that will take you around 30 minutes) … or you can take Coral Divers’ taxi … which was a great experience, so we opted every day for this fun drive.

 Ok, now it’s time for the beach 😄

 Berto has done 2 dives each day during the morning (that’s normally when the conditions are good).
-A dive instructor or dive master would then lead each dive and show them all the great dive sites.
+A dive instructor or dive master lead each dive and show them all the great dive sites.